 Employment Outlook and Salary Information

-Writers and authors, according to 2014-2024 employment projections from the U.S. Bureau of Labor Statistics (BLS), should have a slower-than-average increase of two percent (www.bls.gov).
+Writers and authors, according to 2014-2024 employment projections from the U.S. Bureau of Labor Statistics (BLS), should have a little or no change of zero percent (www.bls.gov).
 Growth is particularly expected for writers of online publications.
-The BLS reported in May 2015 that writers and authors working for newspaper, periodical, book and directory publishers earned an average wage of $59,860.
-Those who worked in advertising and public relations earned a mean wage of $77,450.
+The BLS reported in May 2018 that writers and authors working for newspaper, periodical, book and directory publishers earned an average wage of $59,290.
+Those who worked in advertising and public relations earned a mean wage of $75,880.

 Graduates from an MPW program may choose to continue their education by pursuing a doctoral degree in writing or a related field, such as journalism.
 These programs typically encourage participants to explore individual interests while providing them with perspectives in the field.